UnlockedLabs/intro-to-web-dev-curriculum/content/objects-and-math/reading/math-object/index.md

 ## Other `Math` Properties

-Besides the value of pi, JavaScript provides [7 other constants](https://www.w3schools.com/jsref/jsref_obj_math.asp).
+Besides the value of pi, JavaScript provides7 other constants.
 How useful you find each of these depends on the type of project you need to complete.